JakeGWater/vpifg.com/source/guides/unreal-composure.rst

 We don't want this.
 We want to use OCIO.

+With the comp selected, go to the details panel.
 Next to *Color Conversion* click *Compositing Tone Pass* and change it to **Compositing OpenColor IO Pass**.

 #.
 Select the OCIO Config you have already been using.